relay-tools/react-relay-network-layer/README.md

 Main purpose to use this NetworkLayer:
 - If your app is making enough individual queries to be a performance problem on first page load
-- If your app should manipulate request on the fly, and made some fallbacks if request fails
+- If your app should manipulate request on the fly - log them, change or made some fallbacks if request fails

 Available middlewares:
 - **auth** - for adding auth token, and refreshing it if gets 401 response from server.